 Read about Joan in Our Colorado News‘ Agent Spotlight Real Estate Section:

-Local Business Woman Starts Wildflower Group After Difficulties
+Local Business Woman Starts Wildflower Group After Difficulties, The Villager

 LITTLETON – Joan Rogliano founded a sideline while selling real estate.
 It started with heartbreak.
 “I went through a very difficult divorce,” Rogliano said.
 That’s not what caused her to found the Wildflower Group in 2006.
 It’s other women who were going through the same thing she had gone through that prompted Rogliano to found the organization.
 “I was finding that my clients were getting a lot of misinformation when going through divorce,” Rogliano said.
 “No one was addressing what their goals were, somebody needed to step forward.”